Eradicating Rats in Somerville and Nature, Too

 Traditional economists chalk-up such increases in expenditures as good for the economy with more final goods and services produced (greater GDP and GNP).
 They attack a problem like it is a carnival game of Whack-a-Mole and measure success by the number of moles whacked.
 If a bird of prey, say a red-tailed hawk, was brought to the enterprise, there’d be no need for people to expend so much energy and expense whacking moles.

-To save Somerville from being overrun by rats, think holistically and look to the welfare of birds of prey, to the red tailed hawk.
+To save Somerville from being overrun by rats, think holistically and look to the welfare of birds of prey.
 Remember that ecological economics is better for quality of life than the prevailing economics, unless you are a Carny hawking prizes.